koiralabishwas/zsh-configs/README.md

 https://starship.rs/ja-jp/guide/

-# Then , clone these two inside .zsh directory and zopy .zsh in home directory
+# Then , clone these two inside .zsh directory and copy .zsh in home directory

 $ cd .zsh